CIDARLAB/Cello-v2-1-Core/README.md

 #
 ## Installing Python Packages
-You will need to install the Python packages for Graphviz, SciPy, Matplotlib, and DNAplotlib by running:
+You will need to install the Python packages for Graphviz, SciPy, Matplotlib, DNAplotlib, and Py4J by running:
 ```
-pip install graphviz scipy matplotlib dnaplotlib
+pip install graphviz scipy matplotlib dnaplotlib py4j
 ```

 #